Karthik Purnima 2023/ Kartik Purnima Vrat, Snan, Tripurari Purnima, Gurpurab or Prakash Utsav is a very holy festival of Hindus, Sikhs and Jain.

 Karthik Purnima/ Kartik Purnima is a festival of lights.
-This Purnima, also known as Tripurari Purnima, Raas Yatra, Dev Diwali or Dev Deepavali.
+The other names of this Purnima are Tripurari Purnima, Raas Yatra, Dev Diwali, or Dev Deepavali.

-This festival is also known as Pushkar Mela in Ajmer, or Krittika Deepam in South India.
+This festival is also known as Pushkar Mela in Ajmer, Rajasthan, or Kritika Deepam in South India.

-Sikhs and Hindus observe Vrat, bathe in the holy river, visit temples, worship Lord Vishnu, perform Kirtan, recite Mantra and do charity to fulfill their desires.
+Sikhs and Hindus both observe Vrat, bathe in the holy river, visit holy places, recite Mantra and do charity to fulfill their desires.

-Jains celebrate this day as a starting day of Pushya Abhishek Yatra or the ‘Festival of Lights’.
+Jain celebrate this day as the starting day of Pushya Abhishek Yatra or the ‘Festival of Lights.

 Method of performing Kartik Purnima Puja/ Tulsi Puja

-Hindus should chant Mantras and Vishnu Sahasranama Stotram after taking holy river bath.
+Hindus should chant Mantras and Vishnu Sahasranama Stotram after taking a holy river bath.

-It is believed that these remedial measures end ill effects of their sins or Pitra Dosha.
+These remedial measures end the ill effects of their sins or Pitra Dosha.

-Guru Nanak Dev was born on 15th April 1469.
-The date of this sacred festival varies from year to year according to the Sikh calendar.
+Jupiter More Nanak Dev was born on 15th April 1469.
+The date of this sacred festival keeps varying from year to year according to the Sikh calendar.